sh4deee/To-Do-List/README.md

-# To-Do-List
+A feature-rich to-do list application with the following capabilities:

+Add new tasks.
+Edit existing tasks.
+Delete tasks.
+Mark tasks as completed.
+Categorize tasks.
+Set deadlines for tasks.
-A simple to-do list application with the capability of storing and retrieving tasks using JSON for persistent data management.
+Save and load tasks using JSON for persistent storage.